macrat/ayd/README.md

     '{"time":"2001-02-30T16:05:06+09:00", "status":"FAILURE", "latency":"1.234", "target":"ping:your-target", "message":"this is message of the record"}'
 ```

-The output of the probe plugin will parsed the same way to [log file](#log-file), but all target URL will add `alert:` prefix and won't not show in status page.
+The `target` URLs in the alert plugin's output, will be added `alert:` prefix before store in Ayd, and hide in the status pages.

 ##### plugin list